CoAct-1: Computer-using Multi-Agent System with Coding Actions: Experiments

 \paragraph{\ours with different backbone}

-We investigated the impact of different backbone models on the performance of \ours, with results presented in \autoref{tab:model-abla}.
-The study reveals that the choice of models for the Orchestrator, Programmer, and GUI Operator significantly influences overall effectiveness.
-When a uniform backbone, o4-mini, was used for both Orchestrator and Programmer, the system achieved a performance score of 47.41\%.
-Performance improved to 53.12\% when the o3 model serving as both the Orchestrator and Programmer.
-The highest performance of 60.76\% was achieved by retaining OpenAI CUA 4o for the GUI Operator and o3 for the Orchestrator, while upgrading the Programmer to the o4-mini model.
-This highlights that the system benefits from a powerful, vision-centric model for GUI operations and that enhancing the capability of the Programmer agent yields significant performance gains.
+We investigated the impact of backbone model selection for each agentic component of \ours on the OSWorld benchmark, with results presented in Table~\ref{tab:model-abla}.
+Our analysis reveals that the overall system performance is highly sensitive to the reasoning and instruction-following capabilities of the models chosen for the Orchestrator and Programmer roles.
+When utilizing o4-mini for both the Orchestrator and Programmer, alongside the OpenAI CUA 4o as the GUI Operator, the system achieved a performance of 43.43\%.
+A significant performance enhancement to 58.72\% is observed when a more powerful model, o3, is used for both the Orchestrator and Programmer.
+This underscores the critical role of a sophisticated high-level planner and a capable code generator in the system's success.
+The highest performance of 60.76\% was achieved with a heterogeneous configuration: employing o3 for the Orchestrator, o4-mini for the Programmer, and retaining OpenAI CUA 4o for the GUI Operator.
+This configuration suggests an optimal balance, leveraging the powerful reasoning of o3 for task decomposition and delegation, while benefiting from the specialized capabilities of o4-mini for code generation.
+These results highlight that enhancing the capabilities of the Orchestrator and Programmer yields the most substantial performance gains, validating our modular design and demonstrating the benefits of strategically allocating powerful models to roles with high reasoning demands.